mshailesh/id-generator/README.md

 }
 ```

-### 🧠 Highlights

-* Uses `pg-promise` helpers for efficient **multi-row upsert** via `INSERT … ON CONFLICT … DO UPDATE` ([stackoverflow.com][1], [stackoverflow.com][2]).
-* Collects **conflict keys** from `RETURNING` clause to know which rows were affected.
-* Executes one **UPDATE statement** to deactivate records not in the batch, for the same `trade_date`.
-Inspired by the pattern discussed for logical deactivation when rows drop out between batches ([dba.stackexchange.com][3]).
-* All executed within a **single transaction** to maintain consistency.
-* Minimal locking: only touches involved rows for update/deactivation.

 ---

+### 🧠 Key Features & Why It Works:

+* **Parallel UNNEST**: Uses PostgreSQL’s `FROM UNNEST(a1::text[], a2::text[]) AS t(col1,col2)` to create composite key rows.
+This cleanly supports multi-column comparisons and avoids unwanted cartesian joins ([dba.stackexchange.com][2]).
+* **Accurate deactivation**: Only rows matching the same `trade_date` and not found in the latest batch are marked `active = FALSE`.
+* **Minimal code and strong performance**: Uses `pg-promise` column helper and simplified SQL queries for both upsert and deactivate steps ([stackoverflow.com][4], [github.com][5]).
+* **Transactional safety**: Wraps upsert and deactivation within a single transaction to ensure atomicity.

+---

-### ✅ Usage Notes
+### ✅ Setup Reminders:

-* Ensure `active` column exists in your schema (BOOLEAN).
-* `tradeDateField` must exist and have the same value across all input rows.
+* Ensure the table has an `active BOOLEAN` column and a column named by `tradeDateField`.
+* Correct indexes and unique constraints should exist on `conflictColumns` (or composite unique index), plus `(trade_date, …)` for quick deactivation queries.
-* For multi-column `conflictColumns`, the PostgreSQL `NOT IN (ROW(..), ..)` works natively.
+* For single-column `conflictColumns`, this UNNEST logic still works, but you can simplify to `NOT IN ($2::text[])`.
-* Adjust cast types in `UNNEST` clause accordingly if conflict key columns are not text/varchar.
-* For performance, ensure there's an index on `(trade_date, ...)` and unique constraint on `conflictColumns`.

-Let me know if you’d like to add **conditional updates (e.g. skip if values unchanged)** or integrate with Spring/JDBC templates!

-[1]: https://stackoverflow.com/questions/37300997/multi-row-insert-with-pg-promise?utm_source=chatgpt.com "javascript - Multi-row insert with pg-promise - Stack Overflow"
-[2]: https://stackoverflow.com/questions/63327528/insert-on-conflict-do-update-using-pg-promise-helpers-for-multi-row-insert-updat?utm_source=chatgpt.com "INSERT ON CONFLICT DO UPDATE using pg-promise helpers for multi row ..."
-[3]: https://dba.stackexchange.com/questions/266846/can-i-update-old-data-and-insert-new-data-if-not-exists-currently-in-a-single-qu?utm_source=chatgpt.com "postgresql - Can I update old data and insert new data if not exists ..."
+Would you like additions such as:

+* Idempotent update filtering (skip when values haven’t changed),
+* Integration of multi-type conflict columns (e.g. numbers, dates),
+* Enhanced error-level tracking per row?
+Let me know and I’ll help customize further!

+[1]: https://github.com/vitaly-t/pg-promise/issues/542?utm_source=chatgpt.com "Support ON CONFLICT clause for bulk inserts · Issue #542 · vitaly-t/pg ..."
+[2]: https://dba.stackexchange.com/questions/63270/unnest-multiple-arrays-into-rows?utm_source=chatgpt.com "postgresql - Unnest multiple arrays into rows - Database Administrators ..."
+[3]: https://stackoverflow.com/questions/76905241/how-to-unnest-two-or-more-postgres-arrays-from-a-cte?utm_source=chatgpt.com "How to unnest two or more postgres arrays from a CTE"
+[4]: https://stackoverflow.com/questions/37208693/pg-promise-performance-boost-on-conflict?utm_source=chatgpt.com "Pg-promise performance boost : ON CONFLICT - Stack Overflow"
+[5]: https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example?utm_source=chatgpt.com "Learn by Example · vitaly-t/pg-promise Wiki · GitHub"